Army of Catalonia (1713–14): Infantry

-The colonels were the urban militias of the main cities of Catalonia during the early modern period: Coronela de Barcelona, Coronela de Lleida, Coronela de Tortosa, Coronela de Tarragona o coronela de Manresa, cities that sheltered them Catalan constitutions enjoyed autonomy to arm themselves and defend themselves in case of aggression.
+The colonelcies were the urban militias of the main cities of Catalonia during the early modern period: Coronela de Barcelona, Coronela de Lleida, Coronela de Tortosa, Coronela de Tarragona o coronela de Manresa, cities that sheltered them Catalan constitutions enjoyed autonomy to arm themselves and defend themselves in case of aggression.
 They were formed by militarized citizens of the guilds Offices Even so, the Coroneles and mercenary troops such as miquelets were not included in the army, the troops had to be professional and well-armed.

 Cavalry

-The cavalry, in the first moments of the formation of the Army of Catalonia, were of a high strategic importance.
+The cavalry, in the first moments of the formation of the Army of Catalonia, were of high strategic importance.
 Thanks to its high mobility, the Catalan authorities hoped to use it to avoid the collapse of important sites in Bourbon hands and open fronts in the interior of Catalonia.
 This branch was composed of six regiments, which were formed or reordered, as well as other companies, such as the hússars hongaresos, surely framed in Sant Jordi.